Gaza’s desperate civilians search for food, water and safety, as warnings of Israeli offensive mount

 Israeli forces, supported by a growing deployment of U.S. warships in the region, positioned themselves along Gaza’s border and drilled for what Israel said would be a broad campaign to dismantle the militant group.
 A week of blistering airstrikes have demolished entire neighborhoods but failed to stem militant rocket fire into Israel.

+The Gaza Health Ministry said 2,329 Palestinians have been killed since the fighting erupted, making this the deadlest of the five Gaza wars for Palestinians.

+The death toll on Sunday surpassed that of the third war between Israel and Hamas, in the summer of 2014, when 2,251 Palestinians, including 1,462 civilians, were killed, according to U.N. figures.
+That war lasted six weeks, and 74 people were killed on the Israeli side, including six civilians.

 In Israel, pathologists and others at a military base worked through the Jewish Sabbath to identify the more than 1,300 Israelis and others killed in Hamas’s Oct.
 7 assault.
-The Gaza Health Ministry said Saturday that over 2,200 people have been killed in the territory, including 724 minors and 458 women.
+This is the deadliest war for Israel since the 1973 conflict with Egypt and Syria.

 Israel dropped leaflets over Gaza City in the north and renewed warnings on social media, ordering more than 1 million Palestinians — almost half the territory’s population — to move south.
 The military says it is trying to clear away civilians ahead of a major campaign against Hamas militants in the north, including in what it said were underground hideouts in Gaza City.
 Hamas urged people to stay in their homes.